jgrassler/talks/monasca-onboarding/src/main.md

 * Fujitsu

-* HPE

-* OP5
+* SUSE

 * StackHPC

-* SUSE
+* Universidade Federal de Campina Grande

 <!--

 ## Main Contributors

-The main contributors to Monasca are Fujitsu, HPE, OP5, StackHPC and SUSE at the moment.
+The main contributors to Monasca are Fujitsu, StackHPC, SUSE and Universidade Federal de Campina Grande at the moment.

 -->